JaedenRotondo/obsidian-git-sync/COMP 353/Assignment 3.md

 | R2 |  | a | a | a |  |
 | R3 | a |  | a | b | a |
 - Since we don't get a row of a's, our decomposition is lossy
+- Our decomposition is also not dependency preserving since there is no CD → E functional dependency in our decomposed tables

-6. [15 Points] Consider the relation stocks(B,O, I, S, Q,D) with the FD’s: S → D, I → B, IS → Q, and B → O, where you can think of B as broker, O as office (of the broker), I as investor, S as stock, Q as quantity (of the stocks owned by the investor), and D as dividend (of the stock)._
+1. [15 Points] Consider the relation stocks(B,O, I, S, Q,D) with the FD’s: S → D, I → B, IS → Q, and B → O, where you can think of B as broker, O as office (of the broker), I as investor, S as stock, Q as quantity (of the stocks owned by the investor), and D as dividend (of the stock)._

 _(a).
 Find all the keys of Stocks._
 To find all the keys of Stocks, we can take the powerset of unordered pairs which includes IS (as the minimal key): {{I, S}, {B, I, S}, {O, I, S}, {Q, I, S}, {D, I, S}, {B, O, I, S}, {B, Q, I, S}, {B, D, I, S}, {O, Q, I, S}, {O, D, I, S}, {Q, D, I, S}, {B, O, Q, I, S}, {B, O, D, I, S}, {B, Q, D, I, S}, {O, Q, D, I, S}, {B, O, Q, D, I, S}}